Instant Pot Mexican Rice

 How to Make Mexican Rice in the Instant Pot – Step by Step

-Ingredient measurements and full instructions are located in the recipe card below.
+A full list of ingredients, measurements, and instructions are located in the recipe card below.

 Step 1: Rinse and drain rice